TomFarley/air/docs/sphinx/source/usage/exercise.rst

         ],
     "description": "Outward radial path down lower divertor tile 2 in sector 3."
     },

+NOTE:
+* Some paths have additional label and label_long attributes – these are just additional meta data used for extra logging information, plotting etc
+* There are several RIT MASTU_lower_T2T3T4T5 radial paths – used to go around the LP cable – radial 3 tries to keep to the same phi relative to the toroidal ripple periodicity.
+In Muo2 when the LP cable is not there then could go from T2_start to T3_bot in one go but would need to choose phi appropriately.
+* Whilst the reconstruction is done in continuously in R, the parts are set into labelled segments.
+A segment starts at each point where "include_next_interval" is true.

 Update the analysis path lookup file
 ------------------------------------